 The walls of a root cellar are retaining walls.
 So, while it is possible to use dirt walls, it does mean that your root cellar could easily collapse under the weight of the earth above it.

-In almost all cases, it makes most sense to use concrete blocks for the walls.
-These can be easily reinforced with rebar and are one of the least costly options.
+In almost all cases, using concrete blocks for the walls makes most sense.
+These can be quickly reinforced with rebar and are one of the least costly options.

 In theory, you could make the walls out of wood.
 However, these will eventually rot and have to be replaced.
-If you don’t want to have to worry about your walls collapsing inwards, it’s better to choose a longer-lasting material.
+If you don’t want to worry about your walls collapsing inwards, choosing a longer-lasting material is better.

 Some people bury entire shipping containers in the ground to use as a root cellar.
-However, the shipping container will eventually corrode and is likely to have drainage problems.
-So, unless you have an extra shipping container laying around, it doesn’t make long-term sense to use one.
+However, the shipping container will eventually rust and likely have drainage problems.
+So, unless you have an extra shipping container lying around, it doesn’t make long-term sense to use one.

 Ceiling